 Appendix A (Mt.
 Signal/Heber Quadrangle (Nine Quadrangle Search) April, 2013) lists all species found in the data search that has been found within the quadrangle of the project and eight quadrangles surrounding the project.
-Appendix C lists all plants found within the project during surveys.
+Appendix C lists all plants found within the project during surveys and locations of sensitive biological species.